Panko Crusted Fish with Tzatziki

 Crunchy fish meets creamy tzatziki sauce - I like these kinds of meetings.Katie Workman fish, greek, panko, panko crusted, tzatziki

 Any flaky white fish would be perfect in this recipe.
 Go for one from Alaska if you can – they have a preponderance of mild, moist fish, perfect for this recipe, such as Alaska Pollock, Halibut, Cod, and Black Cod.

 The fish then gets encased in a crispy coating, and becomes a base for the flavorful, creamy and crunchy sauce.
 Serve this up with some steamed or sautéed green beans to round out the plate.

 What is Tzatziki?

-Tzatziki is one of the most classic Greek sauces, served with everything from pita (as a dip) to lamb to seafood.
+Tzatziki is one of the most classic Greek sauces, served with everything from pita (as a dip) to lamb to seafood, and it’s a great mate for this crispy fish.
 It’s a refreshing mix of cucumber, garlic, and yogurt, and then the options broaden.

 I added in some chopped fennel to this version, because I love its anise-y flavor.
 The amount of garlic is fairly light – add more if you wish.